 Three years after the computing industry vowed to almost double the world’s computer memory speed with the DDR5 spec, it’s almost here at last.
 SK Hynix officially unveiled the world’s first DDR5 memory modules.
-The company informs that in Q3 2021, it expects to start offering them, but they are ready anytime they can be supported by systems.
+The company expects to start offering them in Q3 2021.
+However, they are ready whenever systems can support them.

 SK Hynix said that this DRAM provides raw bandwidth of up to 5,600Mbps, perhaps not the maximum 6,400Mbps that the DDR5 spec requires, but a full 1.8 times longer than the previous DDR4, and all at a lower voltage of 1.1V instead of 1.2V, for what SK Hynix reports will be a 20% power savings.
 So you don’t be confused about the math; power consumption is measured in watts, not volts.

-SK Hynix has commented that it expects the DDR5 memory modules to be commercialized in Q3 2021.
+SK Hynix expects to commercialize DDR5 memory modules in Q3 2021

-Intel has confirmed that it will support DDR5 for future processors, but DDR5 memory modules has not been formally adopted by AMD and may not be accepted until 2022.
+Intel confirmed that it will support DDR5 for future processors.
+However, AMD has not formally adopted DDR5 yet.
+It may not be accepted until 2022.

 Check out: SSD vs. HDD: Basic concept, Differences, and Performance